goatshriek/stumpless/INSTALL.md

 ```

 In systems like this, it is easiest to use an IDE that does this work for you,
-for example Visual Studio.
+for example, Visual Studio.
 For more information on these build topics, refer to
 the CMake documentation on
 [build mode](https://cmake.org/cmake/help/latest/manual/cmake.1.html#build-a-project)
 and
 [multi-config generators](https://cmake.org/cmake/help/latest/prop_gbl/GENERATOR_IS_MULTI_CONFIG.html).

-The rest of this documentation uses make commands for simplicity, but for any
+The rest of this documentation uses make commands for simplicity, for any
-target you can build it using cmake build mode if you need truly portable
+target you can build it using cmake build mode if you need a truly portable
 command line invocation.

 ## Verifying your Build